applicaster/developer.applicaster.com/book/plugins/android/single-bundle.md

 #### Make Sure that the Plugins Support the Selected Versions
-Your React Native plugins have to be built and published to `npm` for the selected versions of React and React-Native.
+Your React Native plugins have to be built and published to `npm` for the selected versions of react and react-native.

 #### Migrate your Plugins